Acer Predator Helios 300 PH315-52-78VL Review

 On battery life, the Predator PH315-52-78VL is stuck at the middle with 5 hours 12 minutes when streaming videos, but battery drain becomes a reality on actual game-play.
 For that, you’ll need to connect to a power outlet if you’re planning on longer sessions.
 Machines with better graphics performance, such as the MSI GL63 9SDK-614 and the ASUS ROG Zephyrus S, only last a little more than 2 hours given their processing power combined with large, hi-res screens sucking up power.

 The Acer Predator Helios 300 PH315-52-78VL is a compelling mid-range laptop that packs the latest Nvidia GPU and Intel into an exciting case that promises fast frame rates on modern games and strong productivity performance.
-Though it isn’t the most extravagant, and certainly not the most portable, the Predator Helios 300 sits at exciting balance of balance of value and performance.
+Though it isn’t the most extravagant, and certainly not the most portable, the Predator Helios 300 sits at exciting spot in the PC gaming industry, offering a perfect balance of value and performance.
 It’s the 15-inch midrange gaming laptop to beat.

 Is there a better alternative?